When a childrens medical center in a major city underwent its annual clinical system upgrade, it was anything but routine.

 After the initial assessment of the training department, Synergistx analyzed the data.
 We recommended a unique, blended training strategy for the childrens medical center.

-Blending a computer-based-training (CBT) strategy with focused instructor-led classes, Synergistx was able to maximize efficiency by covering the system basics in the CBTs and more detailed, department-individualized material in a classroom setting.
+Blending a computer-based-training (CBT) strategy with focused instructor-led classes, Synergistx was able to maximize efficiency.
+Doing so by covering the system basics in the CBTs and more detailed, department-individualized material in a classroom setting.

 Employees would be able to complete online training from their own computers at their own pace.
 As a result, the length of time away from their departments decreased.
 This method also allowed employees to review lessons multiple times if necessary.
 Once individual training was complete, instructors conducted multiple one- to two-hour classes on the specific, detailed functions for each department.